top of page

 Volcanic rilles

 Volcanic rilles are observed on the surfaces of all rocky planets in the inner solar system.
 The formation mechanism of these landforms is not necessarily universal.
 On the Earth and moon, sinuous rilles are thought to for from the thermal and/or mechanical erosion of the substrate by hot, low viscosity lavas.
-On Venus, rilles and canali may have formed from more exotic melts, such as carbonatite.
+On Venus, sinuous rilles and canali may have formed from more exotic melts, such as carbonatite.

 Pictured (near right): Will McDonald '25.5 presents a study of volcanic rilles on select Martian shield volcanoes and tholi at LPSC 2025; (far right) Kijani Derenoncourt '26 emphatically explains her research of mapped volcanic rilles on the Tharsis Montes Rift Aprons at IAVCEI 2025.